 Reconciliation has many meanings and many dimensions, and is an important element of transitional justice.
-After situations of conflict, reconciliation needs to occur: for individual persons to find healing and cope with trauma within themselves; between individuals to restore
+After situations of conflict, reconciliation needs to occur: for individual persons to find healing and cope with trauma within themselves; between individuals to restore relationships and communities, especially between victims and perpetrators; and in the socio-political realm to restore relationships between social, political, ethnic, religious, or other groups.
+Political reconciliation can be particularly challenging.
+While it may be hasty and superficial at times, or even a code word for historical amnesias or blanket amnesties, when done properly it can be crucial to overcoming the effects of widespread violence and preventing its return.

-&lt;sup>4 The Second General Conference of Latin American Bishops, The Church in the Present-Day Transformation of Latin America in the Light of the Council, ed.
+4 The Second General Conference of Latin American Bishops, The Church in the Present-Day Transformation of Latin America in the Light of the Council, ed.
 Louis Michael Colonnese (Washington, DC: Latin America Bureau of the United States Catholic Conference, 1968), #14-19.

-&lt;sup>5 See for example from the Uganda Episcopal Conference: Towards a Democratic and Peaceful Uganda Based on the Common Good (Kampala: Uganda Catholic Secretariat, 2005); Building a Peaceful, United, and Prosperous Uganda Through Free and Fair Elections (Kampala: Uganda Catholic Secretariat, 2010); Fifty Years of Independence: Celebrating Our Heritage (Kampala: Uganda Catholic Secretariat, 2012).
+5 See for example from the Uganda Episcopal Conference: Towards a Democratic and Peaceful Uganda Based on the Common Good (Kampala: Uganda Catholic Secretariat, 2005); Building a Peaceful, United, and Prosperous Uganda Through Free and Fair Elections (Kampala: Uganda Catholic Secretariat, 2010); Fifty Years of Independence: Celebrating Our Heritage (Kampala: Uganda Catholic Secretariat, 2012).